Zamiell/isaac-faq/README.md

 ### IsaacScript

 Finally, note that the two caching problems discussed above are non-problems if you are writing your mod with TypeScript, because the transpiler automatically combines all code into a single "main.lua" file.
-This is a nice reason to use TypeScript, but of course, there are [many better advantages](https://isaacscript.github.io/docs/features) to using TypeScript other than just this, so you might want to consider it for your current or future projects.
+This is a nice reason to use TypeScript, but of course, there are [many better advantages](https://isaacscript.github.io/docs/features) to using TypeScript other than to simply fix the `require` function, so you might want to consider it for your current or future projects.